It’s arguably one of the best-recognized tourist spots in New York City.

 This road is referred to as the “Lincoln Highway” and was dedicated on October 31, 1912.
 It ran coast to coast from Lincoln Park in San Francisco to Times Square in New York, a distance of 3,389 miles (5,454 kilometers).

-Most of this road has now been incorporated in the U.S. Numbered Highway System which was introduced in 1926.
+Most of this road has now been incorporated into the U.S. Numbered Highway System which was introduced in 1926.

 16. The electric signs on Times Square have special names